DeepNav/DeepNav/README.md

 # DeepNavigation

-## Control Servo Motor Using Arduino

-Here is a [good comparison](http://bioeng.nus.edu.sg/mm/wp-content/uploads/2012/07/MotorControl-1japwem.pdf) between servo motors and stepper motors.

-- A servo motor includes a sensor, usually, a [potentiometer](https://en.wikipedia.org/wiki/Potentiometer), which is a three-terminal resistor with a sliding or rotating contact that forms an adjustable voltage divider.
-This sensor helps the servo hold its position even if external force pushes against it.

-- A stepper is a circle of electromagnets -- by activating a certain one, the shaft moves towards (and ideally very close to) the electromagnet.

-Here is a good [introduction](https://www.digikey.com/en/articles/techzone/2017/mar/servo-motors-and-control-with-arduino-platforms) to servo motors and Arduino controlling.

 ## Choose PVC Pipes

 When people are talking about the diameter of PVC pipe, they mean the inner diameter (ID) instead of OD.
 [This article](https://www.pvcfittingsonline.com/resource-center/pvc-pipe-od-size-chart/) provides the mapping from the inner diameter (ID) to the outer diameter (OD) of PVC pipes: